Embracing Off-the-Grid Samples: Denoising via Nonuniform Oversampling

+for all $x\in\Omega$, where \textbf{h}(x) is defined in (\ref{hvf}).
+The error of this estimate is bounded as

-We may proceed analogously to Corollary \ref{fullsignalerror} and show that the recovered discrete signal provides a continuous approximation to $\textbf{f}(x)$ for all $x\in\Omega$.
-The error is proportional to the error of the best $\frac{N-1}{2}$-bandlimited approximation in the Wiener algebra norm while attenuating the introduced measurement noise.
+proportional to the error of the best $\frac{N-1}{2}$-bandlimited approximation in the Wiener algebra norm while attenuating the introduced measurement noise.
 In the result, the structure of the deviated samples is quite general and accounts for many practical cases.

 While related results exist in the equispaced case (see for example Section 4 of \cite{oversampling}), Theorem \ref{OSthm} is the first such statement in a general non-equispaced case.
-The result therefore provides insight into a widely applied techniques for the removal of unwanted noise, without making any assumptions on the noise structure. \\
+The result therefore provides insight into widely applied techniques for the removal of unwanted noise, without making any assumptions on the noise structure.

-\emph{Repeated acquisitions:} We end this section by noting that our setup can be modified to obtain a similar conclusion for noise reduction by repeating signal acquisition, a methodology related to signal averaging \cite{averaging}.
-The discussion is informal and we do not provide proofs to our statements for brevity.
-However, the results can be obtained by analogous arguments used to establish Theorem \ref{OSthm} and Theorem \ref{CSsimple}.